 ASTM D3574 describes a range of tests used to characterize the properties of flexible polyurethane foams.
 These foams are most commonly used by the furniture, bedding, and automotive industries for the creation of seats and mattresses that will improve consumer ergonomics and maximize comfort.
 In order to form a complete picture of a material's mechanical properties, extensive testing to ASTM D3574 is required.
 This guide is designed to introduce you to the basic elements of ASTM D3574 testing, including an overview of the equipment, software, and specimens needed.
-However, anyone planning to conduct testing to this standard should not consider this guide an adequate substitute for reading the full standard.

 What Does it Measure?

 ASTM D3574 includes 18 different mechanical tests that are designed to evaluate the compressive, tensile, and tear resistant properties of foam.
 The most commonly performed tests are the compressive tests, which have the greatest impact on product performance.
 Though not all of the 18 tests require the use of a universal testing machine, the following ones do: